jrhjr07/learn-chaincode/README.md

 ![Query2 Example](https://raw.githubusercontent.com/IBM-Blockchain/learn-chaincode/master/imgs/query2_response.PNG)

-That’s all it takes to write basic chaincode.
+That’s all it takes to write basic chaincode and more.